 Even if your post timing is impeccable and your content is prizeworthy, Facebook still does not let all your fans see your super-optimized content.

-Facebook will kindly let all your fans see your fine content if you’re willing to promote your posts.
+Facebook will let all your fans see your fine content if you’re willing to promote your posts.
 That means if you allocate advertising dollars for your post, it will most likely reach its full potential.